disclose-framework/spec/specification/overview.md

 ### Self-Reported Attribute Integrity

 Merchants MAY publish disclosures without s.
 Self-reported attributes carry no third-party verification and agents SHOULD treat them accordingly.
+Merchants MAY declare the platform origin of self-reported attributes using the sources array.
+Source declarations do not constitute attestation.
 The framework does not currently define a formal dispute process for false self-reported disclosures; however, platforms consuming Disclose data MAY implement their own policies for flagging or deprioritizing merchants whose self-reported attributes are demonstrably inconsistent with other observable signals.
 A future extension to this specification will define a community-based flagging and review process.

 ---